 - Train all teachers and staff in the above safety actions.
-Consider conducting the training virtually, or, if in-person, ensure that social distancing is maintained. - Teach and reinforce washing hands and covering coughs and sneezes among children and staff. - Teach and reinforce the use of face coverings among all staff.
-Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school.
+Consider conducting the training virtually, or, if in-person, ensure that physical distancing is maintained. - Teach and reinforce washing hands and covering coughs and sneezes among children and staff. - Teach and reinforce the use of face masks among all staff. face masks may be challenging for students (especially younger students) to wear in all-day settings such as school.